The Selina Soule, Chelsea Mitchell, and Alanna Smith Stories

 Alanna Smith is talented, and she trains hard.
 But in the end, she knows that will never be enough if she is forced to compete against males.

-Alanna won the 400-meter dash at the 74th New England Interscholastic Track and Field Championships in June 2019 … as a freshman.
+Alanna won the 400-meter dash at the 74th New England Interscholastic Track & Field Championships in June 2019 … as a freshman.
 She has a promising track career in front of her.
-Fortunately, no male athletes raced in the 400m dash at that meet—though a male athlete did compete in, and win, the 200m dash.
+Fortunately, no male athletes raced in the 400m dash at that meet—though a male athlete did compete in, and win, the 200m dash, bumping Alanna down to 3rd place.
 Alanna knows that being forced to compete against male athletes could threaten her opportunities to win championship titles and even earn scholarships.

-That’s why Selina and Alanna are taking a stand against policies that allow men to compete in women’s sports.
+That’s why Selina, Chelsea, and Alanna are taking a stand against policies that allow men to compete in women’s sports.

 A growing problem

-This action is an important first step toward justice for girls like Selina and Alanna.
-But activists will oppose these efforts at every turn.
+Activists continue to oppose efforts to protect women’s sports at every turn.
 If they get their way, female athletes will soon end up on the sidelines of their own sports.

 “It’s very frustrating and heartbreaking when us girls are at the start of the race and we already know that these athletes are going to come out and win no matter how hard you try,” Selina said.
 “They took away the spots of deserving girls, athletes … me being included.”

-Selina and Alanna are just two examples, and this problem is growing.
-You can help defend Selina and Alanna and other female athletes being forced to compete against males.
+Selina, Chelsea, and Alanna are just a few examples.
+But this problem is growing.
+You can help defend Selina, Chelsea, Alanna and other female athletes being forced to compete against males.
 Read more about their case below.

-Selina Soule and Alanna Smith are taking a stand to ensure each of their races takes place on a level playing field.
+Selina Soule and Alanna Smith are taking a stand to ensure female athletes like them can compete on a level playing field.

 Is this the end for women’s athletics?